Maude Hutchins: Career

 Hutchins became a professional artist in 1924.
 She had her first art show at the Cosmopolitan Club in New York City.
 A drawing from her 1932 work, Diagrammatics, which she co-published with Mortimer J. Adler, was enlarged and displayed as a mural in the Hall of Science at the Century of Progress Exhibition in Chicago, Illinois.

 She exhibited also at the New Haven Paint and Clay Club, became a member of the National Association of Women Painters and Sculptors and showed with that organization in New York.
 Her artwork was included in many exhibitions at such places as the Brooklyn Museum, Minneapolis Museum, the San Francisco Museum of Art, the Wisconsin Union, the Renaissance Society, the St. Louis Museum, and annual shows at the Chester Johnson-Dell Quest Galleries.

 Despite Maude's talent for art and her duties to her three children, she felt the urge to write.
 She began publishing short stories poems and plays-for-reading in various literary magazines like the New Yorker, the Kenyon Review, Accent, Mademoiselle, Nation, Epoch, Poetry, and the Quarterly Review of Literature.
 Her first novel Georgiana appeared in 1948 and had immediate critical success.
 This novel also began her reputation as an author who did not shy away from 'taboo' topics, namely sex and lesbianism.
 Georgiana is set in a girls' school, and the main character blames her problems in life on her "lesbian complex."
 Her second novel A Diary of Love (1950) was threatened with banning in Chicago, but the municipal authorities retreated when the American Civil Liberties Union and other leading literary figures came to the book’s defense.

-She is considered one of the foremost practitioners of nouveau roman in the English language.
+Anaïs Nin considered Hutchins one of the foremost practitioners of the "new novel" in the English language.
 Hutchins is best known today for her sexual coming-of-age novel Victorine, which was originally published in 1959, and then republished in 2008 by New York Review Books Classics.
 The novel focuses on a thirteen-year-old girl, Victorine, as she discovers her sexuality and place in the world.
 It was reviewed to be "a sly, shocking, one-of-a-kind novel that explores sex and society with wayward and unabashedly weird inspiration, a drive-by snapshot of the great abject American family in its suburban haunts by a literary maverick".
 She wrote several other novels, short stories, and collections of poetry as well.